dashohoxha/killercoda-scenarios/linux-cli/lesson10/step4.md

    The shell treats the quotation marks as ordinary characters.

 3. We also see that the variables inside the text are expanded.
-To prevent variable expanssion we can enclose the token in quotes:
+To prevent variable expansion we can enclose the token in quotes:

    ```
    cat << "EOF"